 Some companies have tried to unlock this information manually, but doing so is a time-consuming and expensive process that is also prone to error.
 That makes sense intuitively.
 Imagine a large group of people extracting information from tens of thousands of documents and formatting it in a uniform way.

 One of Groundspeed's customers, a top five property and insurance carrier, estimated that as much as 80% of its information was lost in its previous effort to manually extract data from PDF, Excel and Word files.
 Enter Groundspeed.
 Its machine-learning algorithms extracted and cleaned the carrier’s data.
 Groundspeed also created a method to continue delivery of this information to the company’s underwriting system.
 For another Groundspeed client, its machine-learning algorithm culled through 150,000 files containing policy documents, binders, quotes, certificates and applications and then provided data analytics and fine tuned metrics, like retention rates and attachment points.

-As for Insuretech Connect, Mr. Mason is a big fan of the conference.
-It was at the very first Insurectech Connect his fortune changed.
+Effective networking with investors and fellow industry innovators has also helped Groundspeed to thrive.
+Jeff is a big fan of InsureTech Connect, the world's largest insurtech gathering, sponsored by Oliver Wyman.
+It was at the very first Insuretech Connect his fortune changed.
 In just four hours Groundspeed landed a “champion” board member, the company’s biggest client and lead series A investor.
-(Earlier this year company recently secured $30 million in series B funding.)
-“It was the best four hours I ever spent,” Mr. Mason says.
+(Earlier in 2018, the company secured $30 million in series B funding.)
+“It was the best four hours I ever spent,” Jeff said.